 Did you know that the festival industry is collectively responsible for 14 kilotons of carbon dioxide each year?!
 And the main contributor of carbon emissions at festivals is travel (70% of a festival’s carbon footprint).

-We work with Energy Revolution to turn those miles into donations towards renewable energy projects.
+We worked with Energy Revolution to turn those miles into donations towards renewable energy projects.

 Watch the video here to learn more about the Revolution.